verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 draft: false
 ---

-Verrazzano Distribution includes a collection of Kubernetes manifests to deploy the Verrazzano platform operator and distribution artifacts, built for Linux and Darwin operating systems.
+Verrazzano Distribution contains Kubernetes manifests to deploy Verrazzano, client binaries, and various other utilities.
+These distributions are provided for Linux and MacOS operating systems on AMD and ARM architectures.
-The distribution artifacts are available for ADM64 and ARM64 architectures.

 The distribution includes:
 * [Verrazzano CLI]({{< relref "docs/setup/cli/_index.md" >}}).